karinnordin99/Project_DA3018/Report_and_notebook/Notebook.md

 # Day 2:
 Changes to using the networkx library instead of numpy, implemented translation of data file using Unix commands

-Log-representation of histogram node degree for better visibilty

 Running sample with 10^6 lines ok, but slow when going bigger, run tests to see which algorithm is slow
 ![image](https://github.com/supergurkan/Project_DA3018/assets/133381081/c1d4a6aa-f4aa-4376-a441-ff90bc5615a5)
 ![image](https://github.com/supergurkan/Project_DA3018/assets/133381081/b956738f-7c24-4f43-b55f-f903ef363627)